TYPES OF BRICK CRACKS

 How to Repair Brick Cracks

 The type of brick repair you need will depend on the type of brick cracks you’re dealing with.
 If it’s just a matter of old mortar, we can remove the outer layer of the mortar and replace it with fresh mortar in a matching color.
-If some of the bricks need to be removed, we’ll find the highest-quality industry match to weave new bricks into the structure.
-No matter what, we will first pinpoint the cause of brick damage and make sure that gets resolved.
+If we need to remove your bricks we’ll find the highest-quality industry match to weave new bricks into the structure.
+We will find the cause of the brick damage.
+And we get that resolved swiftly.
 There is no sense in repairing bricks if they’re going to get damaged again in the near future.
 Treat the cause, and you will save yourself a ton of hassle later on.